Tooradin

 Population growth drivers in Tooradin are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Tooradin's population is estimated at around 1,751 as of Nov 2025.
-This reflects an increase of 29 people (1.7%) since the 2021 Census, which reported a population of 1,722 people.
-The change is inferred from the resident population of 1,748 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
+The population of Tooradin is estimated at around 1,751 as of Feb 2026.
+This reflects an increase of 29 people since the 2021 Census, which reported a population of 1,722 people.
+The change was inferred from AreaSearch's estimate of 1,748 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
 This level of population equates to a density ratio of 63 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth that contributed approximately 81.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of national areas is expected, with the Tooradin statistical area (Lv2) expected to grow by 125 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 8.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected by 2041, with the suburb expected to expand by 127 persons, reflecting an overall gain of 8.3% over the 17 years.

 Frequently Asked Questions - Population